inthewaves/kotlin-signald/README.md

 Since signald currently works by communicating with UNIX sockets, JVM is effectively limited to UNIX environments supported by signald.

-Linux x64 and JavaScript (NodeJS) support are incomplete.
+Linux x64 and JavaScript (Node.js) support are incomplete.

 ## Usage